Crashtenplayz/Airport-Map/README.md

 - This project is for **non-commercial use only**.
 - Modifications and derivatives are allowed under the same license (CC BY 4.0).
+- All items will be open-source starting from version 1.0.0 for a better experience (Sorry for your inconvenience)

 ## 💡 Contributions